ha405/RUST-Shell/README.md

 * Improve error handling and user feedback.
 * Support for scripting and batch execution of commands.
 * Cross-platform compatibility (e.g., Windows support using alternative system calls).

----

-This updated `README` file now provides comprehensive instructions for both local development and Docker-based deployment, making it easier for users to get started with your project.
-It also includes detailed explanations of the Docker setup and usage, ensuring clarity for developers unfamiliar with containerization.